Cheap Dopamine Is Stealing Your Potential. Take It Back.

 The creation of a psychological weapon

-This is the process your brain goes through that gets you hooked on these apps.
+This is the process your brain goes through when you become addicted to these apps.

 The persuasive “habit loop” keeping you hooked